Stacy Garrity: Pennsylvania treasurer

-Tenure

 In May 2021, Garrity joined a critical letter sent by several Republican state treasurers to the Biden administration, charging that the administration was inappropriately encouraging financial institutions to stop supporting fossil fuels.
 The letter said that the government should not "bully corporations into curtailing legal activities," but it also threatened that the state governments represented by the signatory officials may divest their state funds from any banks that no longer support fossil fuel projects.
-Garrity's participation in this letter was criticized by an editorial of the Hazelton Standard-Speaker.
+Garrity's participation in this letter was criticized by an editorial in the Hazelton Standard-Speaker.

 In honor of National College Savings Day in 2021, Garrity had the Pennsylvania Treasury offer $100 to families that opened 529 college savings plans.

 In 2021, in her ex-officio capacity on the board of the Pennsylvania Public School Employees’ Retirement System, Garrity joined a group of "dissident" board members opposing the contemporary management of the pension fund's investments, arguing instead that the pension fund should invest in low-fee, public investments.
 After failing to dismiss the fund's managers, the dissident group of board members, including Garrity's predecessor Joe Torsella, successfully blocked an investment strategy proposed by the fund managers in September 2021.

-In 2022, Garrity opposed Pennsylvania governor Tom Wolf's proposal to award state employees with five days vacation from work if they got vaccinated for COVID-19, claiming that it would cost the state government one-hundred million dollars.
+In 2022, Garrity opposed governor Tom Wolf's proposal to award state employees with five days vacation from work if they got vaccinated for COVID-19, claiming that it would cost the state government 100 million dollars.
 The Wolf administration claimed that Garrity's cost estimate was seriously exaggerated.
 Pennsylvania Secretary of Administration Michael Newsome, whose position reports to the governor, estimated the cost of the vacation incentives to be $45 million.

 On May 6, 2022, Garrity appeared at a rally with former president Trump and 2022 U.S. Senate candidate Mehmet Oz in Greensburg, at which she endorsed Trump's false claim that he won the 2020 presidential election.

+On March 15, 2023, Garrity joined state senator John DiSanto in introducing legislation that will automatically return unclaimed property to Pennsylvania residents.
+Pennsylvania Money Match will authorize Treasury to automatically return single-owner property for living individuals valued up to $5,000 to the rightful owner after a thorough identification and verification process.

+In October 2023, Garrity announced that she had purchased $20 million in Israel Bonds for the state's investment portfolio, bringing Pennsylvania's investment in Israel Bonds to a total of $56 million.

+In 2024, Garrity ran for a second term as state treasurer.
+She defeated Democratic challenger Erin McClelland in the general election.
+Garrity received more than 3.5 million votes, the most cast for any statewide candidate in Pennsylvania history.

+In 2025, Garrity introduced a program offering $500 million in low-interest loans to county and local governments who had been affected by a state budget impasse, which had put local funding on hold due to the budget being three months overdue.

+2026 Pennsylvania gubernatorial campaign

+In August 2025, Garrity launched her bid for governor of Pennsylvania against incumbent Josh Shapiro.